Rising Fleet Insurance Costs Fueling Demand for Creative Technology Solutions

 Motor carriers using video telematics systems to identify, assess and reduce risky driving behaviors have a protective layer from accident costs.
 The technology can instantly retrieve video and data from accidents to prevent false claims and to expedite settlements when the evidence shows liability.

-“Video tells the real story,” said Jim Angel, Trimble Transportation’s vice president of Video Intelligence Solutions.
+“Video tells the real story,” said Jim Angel, Trimble Transportation’s former vice president of Video Intelligence Solutions.
 Video telematics platforms that score driving behaviors also show how fleets are trending with crash risk.
 A metric in Trimble’s platform, for instance, tracks the number of miles between risky events such as hard braking, swerving and speeding.

 Fleets that show a sustained increase in miles between risky events can gain better negotiating power with insurance companies, Angel said.